 - Gather your old estate documents, including ancillary documents such as durable powers of attorney and health care directives.

 - Obtain copies of bank statements.

 - Assemble copies of beneficiary designation forms.

 - Obtain a copy of your marriage license.

 - Gather copies of life insurance policies, tax returns, business documents, and any other financial information that may apply to your estate plan.

 It may seem like a hassle to have to update your estate plan; however, the tax savings and other benefits that are suddenly newly available to you are well worth the investment.

+For same-sex couples throughout the state, The recent rulings are so new that some of the implications are not yet fully understood.
 To learn more about the process of conducting an estate plan modification, view our free guide, The Ten Things You Must Know Before Creating or Amending Your Will or Trust.
 Our office of knowledgeable Anaheim estate planning attorneys are experienced with working with same-sex couples and understand how to use provisions within your plan that will maximize the benefits available to you.
 Call our office today at (714) 459-5481 for a consultation.